avast/retdec-regression-tests-framework/docs/index.rst

 It is assumed that you have read the general documentation on our wiki.
 If you have not, please read it first and come back after that.
 This API documentation will make more sense.
 Trust me :).

-The documentation is primarily focused on tests for decompilations, i.e. for the ``decompile.sh`` script.
-You can, however, write tests for arbitrary tools.
+The documentation is primarily focused on tests for the RetDec decompiler, i.e. for the ``retdec-decompiler.sh`` script.
+You can, however, write tests for arbitrary RetDec-related tools, such as ``fileinfo`` or ``unpacker``.
 This is described in section :doc:`tests_for_arbitrary_tools`.
 Nevertheless, it is highly recommended to read the whole documentation, even if you plan to write tests only for a single tool.

 Table of Contents
 =================